s-banks/angularWx/README.md

 Another change made is to display all values in the imperial format (`weatherData.current.temp_f` vs `weatherData.current.temp_c` and `weatherData.current.wind_mph` vs `weatherData.current.wind_kph`) and the default city is set to San Antonio.

-Lastly, I set up a static version of the page that shows if the API call fails (`*ngIf="!weatherData"` in the second container div.) and there is no valid available data.
+Also, I set up a static version of the page that shows if the API call fails (`*ngIf="!weatherData"` in the second container div.) and there is no valid available data.
 There is a text phrase that shows up indicating that the data is not current.

-I removed the console log of the repsonse that was in the `app.component.ts` file.
+Lastly, I removed the console log of the repsonse that was in the `app.component.ts` file.
 If you are having API issues, you may want to add it back to aid in troubleshooting.

 ## Development server